Nsustain/nsustain.com/CONTRIBUTING.md

 as soon as the reviewing process is done.

-If the maintainers are online, the time it takes for a PR to be reviewed is expected to be around an hour.
+If the maintainers are online, the goal is to start the reviewing process under a day.
-If the maintainers are offline, however, please expect around one week.
+If the maintainers are offline, however, please expect the maintainers to take around one week to finish the review.

 <br>